Necklacing: South Africa

-In other countries
+Other countries

+Haiti

 This form of lynching was used in Haiti, where it was known as Pé Lebrun, or Père Lebrun (French), after a tire advertisement showing a man with a tire around his neck.
 It was used prominently by mobs allied with Jean-Bertrand Aristide to assassinate political enemies.
 Aristide himself allegedly showed strong support for this practice, calling it a "beautiful tool" that "smells good", encouraging his Lavalas supporters to use it against wealthy people as well as members of the Lavalas party who were not as strong in their fervor.
+Others argue he was actually speaking about people using the constitution to empower themselves and to defend their country against right-wing death squads.
+Earlier in the speech he is quoted as saying "Your tool in hand, your instrument in hand, your constitution in hand!
+Don't hesitate to give him what he deserves.
+Your equipment in hand, your trowel in hand, your pencil in hand, your Constitution in hand, don't hesitate to give him what he deserves".

+Sri Lanka and India

-In the early years of the 1960s, when the seeds of the ethnic conflict in Sri Lanka (Sri Lankan Civil War) related to Eelam were being sown, Sinhalese rioters used necklacing in anti-Tamil riots.
-Necklacing was also widely used in the second armed insurrection led by the Janatha Vimukthi Peramuna.
+During the 1983 Black July riot against Sri Lankan Tamils, Sinhalese rioters used necklacing.
+Necklacing was also widely used against Sinhalese youth by government supported paramilitary forces in the second armed insurrection (1989–1991) led by the Janatha Vimukthi Peramuna.
 A graphic description of one such necklacing appears in the book The Island of Blood by journalist Anita Pratap.

-This technique was widely applied on innocent Sikhs by the mobs during state sponsored massacre of the community, following the assassination of then-Indian Prime Minister Indira Gandhi by her Sikh bodyguards in the first week of November, 1984.
+This technique was widely used against Sikhs during the 1984 anti-Sikh riots, which took place throughout northern India after the erstwhile Indian prime minister Indira Gandhi, having presided over Operation Blue Star earlier that year, was assassinated by her Sikh bodyguards.

+Ivory Coast and Nigeria

 In the early 1990s, university students in Abidjan, Ivory Coast, were plagued by burglars stealing from their dormitories.
 The students took matters into their own hands by capturing the alleged thieves, and then executed them by placing tyres around their necks and setting the tyres on fire.
 Ivorian police, powerless to stop these necklacings, could do nothing but stand by and watch.

 In 2006, at least one person died in Nigeria by necklacing in the deadly Muslim protests over satirical cartoon drawings of Muhammad.

+Brazil

-The practice is widely used by drug dealers in Brazil, notably in Rio de Janeiro, where it is called micro-ondas, or microwave in Portuguese.
-Journalist Tim Lopes was a notable victim.
+A form of necklacing where victims are forced inside a stack of tyres doused with petrol and set on fire is widely used by drug dealers in Brazil, notably in Rio de Janeiro, where it is called micro-ondas, or microwave in Portuguese.
+One notable victim was journalist Tim Lopes, who, while trying to do a journalistic investigation, was kidnapped, tortured, and eventually placed within several tires, covered in diesel fuel, and set on fire.